Derek Almer Counterterrorism Series

 By telling the story from both sides, readers meet the protagonists and antagonists along with the supporting cast and learn what drives them.
 This is reason five.

 Reason number six is the titles should draw the reader to read the blurb on the back and even buy the book.
-For example, the word “Pawnee” in the Flight of the Pawnee’s title is not a reference to the Indian tribe, but to an agricultural airplane built by Piper Aircraft that names the models of its airplanes after Indian tribes. he plane has a major role in the plot.
-On its own merits, The Assam’ Draggin’ should generate interest.
+For example, the word “Pawnee” in the Flight of the Pawnee’s title is not a reference to the Indian tribe, but to an agricultural airplane built by Piper Aircraft that names the models of its airplanes after Indian tribes.
+The plane has a major role in the plot.

 Number seven is that within a month after being released, Flight of the Pawnee was an Amazon #1 Best Seller.

 Even though it is a series, each book is a discrete, stand-alone novel and the books don’t have to be read in sequence.
 Flight of the Pawnee and Failure to Fire are already out.
-Here are the other two.
-The plots of these may change as they are written.
+Here is a description of the third book of the three, Insidious Dragon.